-Global law firm White & Case LLP has advised funds managed by EIG on the agreement to acquire the 1332 MW Combined Cycle Gas Turbine (CCGT) power station and 49 MW battery at West Burton B in Nottinghamshire, England from EDF Energy.
+Global law firm White & Case LLP has advised funds managed by EIG on the agreement to acquire the 1332 MW Combined Cycle Gas Turbine (CCGT) power station and 49 MW battery at West Burton B in Nottinghamshire, England from EDF Energy, and on related commercial and financing documentation.

 "This was a complex carve-out transaction, requiring expertise across multiple practice groups," said White & Case partner Richard Jones, who led the Firm's deal team.
 "It also demonstrates the role of gas in the energy transition and the Firm’s strength in acting for financial investors on the acquisition of sustainable energy assets."